IAbdallahMostafa/ATC_01124338655/README.md

-# 🎟️ Booking System Web API
+# 🎟️ Booking System

-A full-featured **.NET 8 Web API** for managing bookings, categories, and events, with integrated JWT authentication, role-based authorization, and Entity Framework Core.
+A full-featured system for managing bookings, categories, and events, with integrated JWT authentication, role-based authorization, and Entity Framework Core.

 ## 🔧 Technologies Used